Declan Costello: After the 1965 election

 Costello continued his work as a TD for Dublin North-West and came to seek the leadership of Fine Gael to continue his Just Society project.
 His opportunity came quickly, as following the 1965 election James Dillon stepped down as leader of the party.
-However, Costello was politically outmanoeuvred by Dillon and Sweetman who moved rapidly to place Liam Cosgrave as Dillon's successor, and were successful.
+However, Costello was politically outmanoeuvred by Dillon and Sweetman who moved rapidly to place Liam Cosgrave as Dillon's successor and were successful.
 In the aftermath, a dejected Costello sought to become the party's spokesperson for Finance, but instead was handed the position of spokesperson for health and social welfare.
 Costello was further frustrated by Cosgrave's limp espousal of the Just Society concept.

-Post-1965, Costello's health once again began to haunt him, and his position as de facto leader of Fine Gael's progressive faction increasing fell to a young Garret FitzGerald, whom Costello himself had brought into the party.
+Post-1965, Costello's health once again began to haunt him, and his position as de facto leader of Fine Gael's progressive faction increasingly fell to a young Garret FitzGerald, whom Costello himself had brought into the party.
 Like Costello, Fitzgerald was the son of a stalwart of the party, being the son of Desmond Fitzgerald, and like Costello Fitzgerald shook off the traditional conservatism of his father to embrace a more social liberal outlook.
-In February 1967, Costello said that he will not aim for the dáil again and focused on his successful legal work.
+In February 1967, Costello said that he would not aim for the Dáil again and focused on his successful legal work.
 Michael O'Leary of Labour lamented that Irish politics would be losing a "young man of great courage and idealism".
 Fine Gael backbencher John Healy wrote "He has been lost to Fine Gael almost from the day Mr Liam Cosgrave took over, reshuffled his deck and left Declan Costello on the fringe of things.
 Declan Costello deserved better: he did not get it".

-In 1968/1969, Costello successfully defended Sean Bourke against extradition to the United Kingdom in relation to his abetting of Soviet double agent George Blake escaping from prison.
+In 1968/1969, Costello successfully defended Sean Bourke against extradition to the United Kingdom about his assisting George Blake, the Soviet double agent, to escape from prison.
 In 1972 Costello unsuccessfully defended journalist Kevin O'Kelly against contempt of court charges, arising from a radio interview he conducted with Provisional IRA leader Seán Mac Stiofáin.
 O'Kelly was sentenced to three months in prison.

 Although outside the confines of Fine Gael, Costello continued to remain in the political sphere.
 He would host parties and meetings of Fine Gael and Labour members, where they would discuss possible Fine Gael/Labour coalitions, how to dislodge Cosgrave as leader of Fine Gael and even the possibility of forming a new political party.
 When the prospects of an actual Fine Gael/Labour coalition became more and more tangible from 1970 onwards, Costello announced he would stand for the Dáil in the next election.
-He stood in a different constituency from his previous one, moving to Dublin South-West, but nevertheless was elected at the 1973 Irish general election.
+He stood in a different constituency from his previous one, moving to Dublin South-West, but was elected at the 1973 Irish general election.
 The inclusion of a progressive such as Costello on the Fine Gael ticket helped cement the Fine Gael/Labour coalition.